penut101/Qwerty/README.md

 - React/unreact to auto-assign or remove roles based on emoji.

 ### 🔗 Helper Commands
-- `!mastersheet` — Get the link to the organization's master sheet.
+- `!mastersheet` — Get the link to the master sheet.
 - `!eboard` — See the current Eboard members.
 - `!gboard` — See the current Gboard members.